TheoGuyard/El0ps.jl/docs/src/manual/optimize.md

   * `TIME_LIMIT` when the maximum time allowed is reached
   * `ITERATION_LIMIT` when the maximum number of nodes allowed is reached
 * The best objective value obtained
-* The number of non-zero elements in the solution of the problem
+* The number of non-zero elements in the solution
 * The last MIP gap, which should be zero at optimality
 * The overall solution time
-* The number of nodes processed
+* The number of BnB nodes processed

 The solution of the problem can be accessed via
 ```@example optimize